jwlei/dat110-oblig1-Network-programming/README.md

 In this task you will implement a light-weight RPC middleware on top of the messaging layer.
 The RPC layer is also based on a client-server architecture in which the client-side is able to perform remote procedure calls on objects located on the server-side.

-The RPC middleware is light-weight in that only the types `void`, `String`, `int`, and `boolean` is supported as parameter and return types.
-Furthermore, the methods supported can have at most one parameter.
+The RPC middleware is light-weight in that only the types `void`, `String`, `int`, and `boolean` is supported as parameter and return types, and the methods supported can have at most one parameter.
 Furthermore, the middleware does not support automatic generation of stub code and the marshalling and unmarshalling of parameters and return values.
 The (un)marshalling will have to be implemented manually by the developer using the RPC middleware.
 Finally, it is assumed that the marshalled parameter and return values can be represented using at most 127 bytes.

 To perform a call, the client-side stub must send a request message containing first a byte specifying the identifier of the remote procedure call to be invoked on the server-side.
 The subsequent bytes in the request is then a sequence of bytes resulting from the marshalling representing the parameter (if any).
-When receiving the request, the server-side uses the identifier to perform a look-up in a table to find the RPC method to invoke.
+When receiving the request, the server-side uses the identifier to perform a look-up in a table to find the correct RPC method to invoke.
 Before invoking the method, the parameter (if any) must be unmarshalled on the server-side.
-After having the invoked the method, any return value must be marshalled and then sent back to the client-side in a reply message where the first byte (again) specifies the executed method.
+After having invoked the method, any return value must be marshalled and then sent back to the client-side in a reply message where the first byte (again) specifies the executed method.
 Finally, the client-side have to unmarshall the return value (if any).

 The implementation of the RPC layer is to be located in the `no.hvl.dat110.rpc` package.
-You are required to provide the missing methods implementations in the following classes
+You are required to provide the missing method implementations in the following classes

 - `RPCUtils.java` containing utility methods for the unmarshalling and marshalling of the data types supported.
 The implementation of the marshalling/unmarshalling of `booleans` is provided and can be used for inspiration.
 Remember that an integer in Java is 4 bytes.